Light Field Depth Estimation via Stitched Epipolar Plane Images: Related Work

 \subsection{EPI-based Methods}

-The EPI plays an important role in the depth estimation.
-Bolles \emph{et al}. \cite{RN67} proposed the EPI and applied the theory to 3D reconstruction based on the camera motion.
-Wanner \emph{et al}. \cite{RN61} proposed the structure tensor to estimate the line orientation locally.
-To improve the performance of structure tensor in the case of large disparity, Suzuki \emph{et al}. \cite{RN54} sheared the EPI to make the lines vertical and then applied the structure tensor.
-Furthermore, Ziegler \emph{et al}. \cite{RN66} extended 2D EPI to the 4D EPI volume and 3D EPI space, respectively.
-To handle the occlusion, a spinning parallelogram operator was applied by Zhang \emph{et al}.\cite{RN53} to each point in the EPI and the parallelogram was divided into two parts, where the earth mover’s distance was maximized to obtain the optimal orientation.
-Chen \emph{et al}. \cite{chen} handled the occlusion by manipulating the shrinkage or reinforcement weights over the partially occluded border region, which was detected with the superpixel-based regularization.
+The EPI plays a crucial role in depth estimation.
+Bolles \emph{et al}. \cite{RN67} introduced the concept of EPI and applied it to 3D reconstruction based on camera motion theory.
+Wanner \emph{et al}. \cite{RN61} proposed the use of structure tensor for local line orientation estimation.
+To enhance the performance of the structure tensor in scenarios with large disparities, Suzuki \emph{et al}. \cite{RN54} employed EPI shearing to align the lines vertically before applying the structure tensor.
+Additionally, Ziegler \emph{et al}. \cite{RN66} extended 2D EPI to the 4D EPI volume and 3D EPI space, respectively.
+To address occlusion, Zhang \emph{et al}. \cite{RN53} introduced a spinning parallelogram operator that divides the EPI into two parts, where the earth mover's distance is maximized to obtain the optimal orientation of the parallelogram for each point.
+Chen \emph{et al}. \cite{chen} handled the occlusion issue by manipulating the shrinkage or reinforcement weights over the partially occluded border region, which was detected with the superpixel-based regularization.